 Catalog Description

 Description: Intermediate level integrated skills course for non-native speakers of English focusing on written production for college, vocational, and community success.
-Emphasis on comprehension and analysis of level-appropriate authentic materials and written responses using focused multi-paragraph writing and level-appropriate vocabulary and grammar. (not degree applicable)
+Emphasis on comprehension and analysis of level-appropriate authentic materials and written responses using focused multi-paragraph writing and level-appropriate vocabulary, grammar, and success strategies. (not degree applicable)

 Course Student Learning Outcomes